slembcke/debugger.lua/README.md

 Super Simple C API:
 -

-debugger.lua can be easily integrated into an embedded project by including a single .c file.
-First make sure to run the `lua debugger.c.lua` template to actually generate the C code.
-(It just inserts the debugger.lua source into a C string)
+debugger.lua can be easily integrated into an embedded project by including a single .c (and .h) file.
+First, you'll need to run `lua debugger.c.lua`.
+This generates debugger.c by inserting the lua code into a template .c file.

 	int main(int argc, char **argv){
 		lua_State *lua = luaL_newstate();
 		luaL_openlibs(lua);

+		// The 2nd parameter is the module name.
+(Ex: `require 'debugger'`)
+		// The 3rd parameter is the name of a global variable to bind it to, or `NULL` if you don't want one.
+		// The last two are `lua_CFunction`s for overriding the I/O functions.
-		// Register the debuggr module as "debugger" and store it in the global variable "dbg". dbg_setup(lua, "debugger", "dbg", NULL, NULL);
+		// A `NULL` I/O function  means to use standard input or output respectively. dbg_setup(lua, "debugger", "dbg", NULL, NULL);

 		// Load some lua code and prepare to call the MyBuggyFunction() defined below...

 		// dbg_pcall() is called exactly like lua_pcall().
-		// Although note that passing a custom message handler disables the debugger. if(dbg_pcall(lua, nargs, nresults, 0)){
+		// Although note that using a custom message handler disables the debugger. if(dbg_pcall(lua, nargs, nresults, 0)){
 			fprintf(stderr, "Lua Error: %s\n", lua_tostring(lua, -1));
 		}
 	}

 Now you can go nuts adding all sorts of bugs in your Lua code!
+When an error occurs inside `dbg_call()` it will automatically load, and connect the debugger on the line of the crash.

 	function MyBuggyFunction()
 		-- You can either load the debugger module the usual way using the module name passed to dbg_setup()...